 In March 2020, the Anti-Defamation League published a comprehensive new guide to contemporary antisemitism.
 Titled "Antisemitism Uncovered: A Guide to Old Myths in a New Era," this guide offers a concise history of anti-Jewish hatred and explores seven myths that underpin it.
 Dr. Golan Moskowitz will moderate a conversation about the project's conception, its contents, and its implications for the American Jewish experience, past and present.
-The distinguished panel includes a leader from the Anti-Defamation League (ADL), Dr. Jonathan Sarna (Brandeis University), and Dr. Magda Teter (Fordham University).
+The distinguished panel includes Jonathan Greenblatt, Chief Executive Officer of the Anti-Defamation League (ADL), Dr. Jonathan Sarna (Brandeis University), and Dr. Magda Teter (Fordham University).

 In fall 2020, the influential Pew Research Center will release a new national study of American Jews, which will detail findings on the size, beliefs, practices and attitudes of the U.S. Jewish population.
 To offer us a first look at the report and help us better understand what these new data mean and their implications for research and practice, Dr. Ilana Horwitz will moderate a conversation with two experts of American Jewry: Dr. Leonard Saxe, the Klutznick Professor of Contemporary Jewish Studies and Social Policy at Brandeis University, and Dr. Ari Y. Kelman, the Jim Joseph Professor of Education and Jewish Studies at Stanford University.